 Bi-weekly meetings were run to keep aligned each partner about the work of the others, share results of experimentations and take design decisions.

-These meetings were devoted to discuss not only the design issues concerning Task 4.2 but also those faced by Task 4.3.
-This because, as already anticipated in the DoA of the project and further explained in this document, there is a dependency between the Monitoring Component developed in Task 4.2 and the Embedded Intelligence and local Analytics mechanisms provided by Task 4.3 and described in deliverable D4.3.
+These meetings were devoted to discussing not only the design issues concerning Task 4.2 but also those faced by Task 4.3.
+This because, as already anticipated in the Description of Work (DoW) of the project and further explained in this document, there is a dependency between the Monitoring Component developed in Task 4.2 and the Embedded Intelligence and local Analytics mechanisms provided by Task 4.3 and described in deliverables D4.3 (1st Daft) and D4.10 (final).